 Psalms 84; 150, Zechariah 9:9-12, 1 Timothy 6:12-16, Matthew 21:12-17

-Holy Week exists only because the triumph of the resurrection is at hand, but it also exists because we are the people who crucified Christ.
+Holy Week exists because the triumph of the resurrection is at hand, but – painful though it might be to admit – it also exists because we are the people who crucified Christ.
 During the time between the cross and the empty tomb, the disciples were lost, left to grieve their failures and shattered hopes.
 Can we spend a week in that space where they were and contemplate what it means to be utterly lost?
-It’s a challenge, because we know what comes next Sunday but they thought Christ was gone forever.
+It’s a challenge to imagine, because while we know what comes next Sunday, they thought Christ was gone forever.
 Palms to palms, contemplating what it means to have lost Christ might deepen our appreciation when that Easter victory arrives.

 Comfort: Christ is triumphant.

 Challenge: Read the passion narrative from Matthew a few times this week, putting yourself in the place of a different character (Peter, Judas, Simon, Pilate, Mary, etc.) each time.